callahantiff/PheKnowLator/README.rst

     python3 pkt/generates_dependency_documents.py

 Prior to running this step, make sure that all mapping and filtering data referenced in `resources/resource_info.txt`_ have been created.
-Please see the `data_preparation.ipynb`_ Jupyter notebook for detailed examples of the steps used to build the `v2.0.0 knowledge graph <https://github.com/callahantiff/PheKnowLator/wiki/v1.0.0>`__.
+Please see the `Data_Preparation.ipynb`_ Jupyter notebook for detailed examples of the steps used to build the `v2.0.0 knowledge graph <https://github.com/callahantiff/PheKnowLator/wiki/v1.0.0>`__.

 *Note.* To ensure reproducibility, after downloading data, a metadata file is output for the ontologies (`ontology_source_metadata.txt`_) and edge data sources (`edge_source_metadata.txt`_).